 The following unaudited pro forma financial information has been prepared in accordance with the rules and regulations of the Securities and Exchange Commission and gives effect to the disposition of the Petrochemicals Business as if it occurred for balance sheet purposes on December 31, 1997 and for results of operations purposes on January 1, 1997.
 See "Recent Developments; Equistar."
-Such unaudited pro forma financial information should be read in conjunction with Occidental's historical financial statements appearing in the 1997 Form 10-K and does not give effect to (i) the use by Occidental of the cash proceeds from the disposition of the Petrochemicals Business or (ii) Occidental's equity share of Equistar's income.
+Such unaudited pro forma financial information should be read in conjunction with Occidental's historical financial statements appearing in the 1997 Form 10-K and does not reflect the use of the cash proceeds to be received by Occidental from Equistar; neither does it reflect Occidental's equity share of Equistar's income.

-The pro forma information set forth below is not necessarily indicative of the results that would have been obtained had the disposition of the Petrochemicals Business actually occurred on the dates specified and does not give effect to any events other than the disposition of the Petrochemicals Business.
+The pro forma information set forth below is not necessarily indicative of the results that would have been obtained had such reported events actually occurred on the dates specified and does not give effect to any events other than those described.
 In addition, such pro forma information does not purport to project Occidental's results of operations or financial position as of any future date or for any future period.